Adults, Adolescents, Seniors

 Addressing the root is called trait change.
 That's where we go back in time to find out what all is impacting us today to clear it out.
 Ever have the sense that your reaction is much bigger than the current issue calls for?
 We will address the root permanently... it doesn't have to be every root in the garden.
 One at a time works.

 Metaphor.. it works like a spiders web... cut the main string and it begins to fall apart even without working on every part of it.

 Example 1: Someone is hit by a drunk driver and the car accident is no fault of their own.
 Yet they feel at fault.
-On one level know it isn't their fault, but can't stop the thoughts running on and on.
+They know intellectually it isn't their fault, but can't stop the thoughts running on and on.
 We find out that it is related to feeling at fault at 5yrs old for an incident in which they had no control.
 When we cleared the negative belief and disturbance at age 5 then the feeling of fault with the current accident cleared quickly.